 As I began to get published, I’d agree to read at release events but would back out at the last minute.
 It was awful.
 I let people down because I was so frightened.

 Eventually, I forced myself to read in public.
-It helped once I saw a videotape of myself talking to a crowd.
-No one could see how terrified I was.
+Once I saw a videotape of myself talking to a crowd, I realized that no one could see how terrified I was.
 It helped even more when I watched a local slam poet read — and the manuscript shook so much in her hand, I wondered how she could see the words.
 If she was that nervous, then it was okay for me to be, too.

-I’ve been speaking in public now for 18 years.
+I’ve been speaking in public now for 22 years.
 I’ve read in bars, bookstores, cafes, kindergarten classes, and on the radio.
 I’ve spoken at book festivals, writers’ conferences, and cemeteries.
 I’ve hosted open mics and readings, told stories and given awards.
-I’ve performed while coming down with the flu and colds, recovering from laryngitis, and suffering from morning sickness.
+I’ve performed while coming down with pneumonia, recovering from laryngitis, and suffering from morning sickness.
 What hasn’t killed me really has make me stronger.
 Performing in public has finally stopped scaring me to death.

 I’ve learned some tricks that can help you get over your fear.
 I would love to pass them on.
 During this seminar, I will show you how to: